 PRESENTATION TYPES FOR CPA2024

-The CPA’s 2024 Annual Convention will feature multiple presentations of varying presentation type.
+The CPA’s 2024 Annual National Convention will feature multiple presentations of varying type.
 These include:

-- Spoken Individual Presentations (of varying duration, including 5-minute Snapshots, 12-minute talks, 25-minute Conversation Session, and 25-minute Theory Review Sessions)
+• Spoken Individual Presentations (of varying duration, including 5-minute Snapshots, 12-minute Talks, 25-minute Conversation Sessions, and 25-minute Theory Review Sessions)

 See below for more information on each of these presentation types, including descriptions and submission requirements.